 - The University is also actively expanding academic opportunities via distance education.

-WCU's distance education, both fully online and blended programs involving limited campus time, has grown significantly increasing by nearly 69% since 2013.. - Using strategic plan funding, the University has implemented a document management system (OnBase), which provides true document workflow capabilities.
+WCU's distance education, both fully online and blended programs involving limited campus time, has grown significantly. - Using strategic plan funding, the University has implemented a document management system (OnBase), which provides true document workflow capabilities.
 This, software is being used to significantly reduce the amount of paper and time typically associated with campus processes across divisions, including tenure and promotion, financial aid processing, as well as graduate and undergraduate admissions.